top of page

 • further develop skills that are essential to debug and “repair” common code issues

-Ladybugs take flight 4
+take flight 4

-Prerequisite: Ladybugs Take Flight 3
+Prerequisite: Take Flight 3

 This course focuses on the clarification, definition and usage of errors in programming, since students who can begin reading and fixing other's code will be better prepared to solve errors within their own programs.
 We define three main types of errors—runtime, syntax and logic—and when each occurs, how they differ and what the errors look like when they are present.
 Students are assigned initial descriptions and must examine, find and fix all errors within that code.

-Ladybugs take flight 5
+take flight 5

-Prerequisite: Ladybugs Take Flight 4
+Prerequisite: Take Flight 4

 The final set of Python lessons builds off of the skills learned in the preceding three sessions.
 Students will develop a game centered around optimizing cost and efficiency for farming robots.
 Capstone projects will incorporate an ecosystem model, and students will post their projects on their digital portfolios.